I–IV–V–I

 In music, I–IV–V–I or IV–V–I is a chord progression and cadence that, "unequivocally defines the point of origin and the total system, the key."
 Composers often begin pieces with this progression as an exposition of the tonality:

 According to theorist Oswald Jonas, "[a]long with motion toward the fifth (V), IV [the subdominant] appears as a corrective, depriving V (the dominant) of its independence and pointing it back in the direction of its origin [I]."
 In the key of C, IV provides the note F♮ and eliminates the possibility of G major, which requires F♯.
 The progression is also often used at the end of works and sections.

+A popular variant is vi–IV–V–I, commonly known as the "Komuro progression" (小室進行, komuro shinkō), namesake of Tetsuya Komuro who popularised the progression.